 The following step is only necessary if you configured a server to be read-only in Step 1.
 To allow the server to begin accepting updates again, issue the following statement:

-GTID-based replication should now be running, and you can begin (or resume) activity on the master as before.
-Section 2.3.5, “Using GTIDs for Failover and Scaleout”, discusses creation of new slaves when using GTIDs.
+GTID-based replication should now be running, and you can begin (or resume) activity on the source as before.
+Section 2.3.5, “Using GTIDs for Failover and Scaleout”, discusses creation of new replicas when using GTIDs.